swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 </code></pre></div>

 When analyzing data we often want to look at partial statistics, such as the maximum value per patient or the average value per day.
-One way to do this is to select the data we want to create a new temporary matrix, and then perform the calculation on this subset:
+One way to do this is to select the data we want to create a new temporary data frame, and then perform the calculation on this subset:

 <pre class='in'><code>patient_1 <- dat[1, ] # first row, all of the columns